blackpeps/dbmslab2023/15. Creation of cursor/readme.md

 PL/SQL procedure successfully completed.
 ```

+---

+## Practise Question

-### 3. To write a Cursor to display the list of 10 highest-paid Employees and their Total Salary
+3. To write a Cursor to display the list of 10 highest-paid Employees and their Total Salary

 **PROGRAM**
 ```sql